 VCUs shall not be granted under the VCS Program for GHG emission reductions or removals that have not yet occurred and been verified.

 3.4 Additional requirements for AFOLU

-AFOLU projects shall meet all the requirements of the VCS Program.
+AFOLU projects shall meet the applicable requirements of the VCS Program.